Canadian Integrated Program for Antimicrobial Resistance Surveillance: The CIPARS team

 Ketna Mistry, Biologist

-Michael Mulvey , former Chief of the Antimicrobial Resistance and Nosocomial Infections Laboratory
+Michael Mulvey, Former Chief of the Antimicrobial Resistance and Nosocomial Infections Laboratory

-Dr. Mulvey was the former Chief of the Antimicrobial Resistance and Nosocomial Infections Laboratory and Acting Chief of Wastewater at the National Microbiology Laboratory Branch.
+Dr. Mike Mulvey was the former Chief of the Antimicrobial Resistance and Nosocomial Infections Laboratory and Acting Chief of Wastewater at the National Microbiology Laboratory Branch.
 He was also a Professor in the Department of Medical Microbiology and Infectious Diseases at the University of Manitoba.
 For over 25 years, Dr. Mulvey has supported antimicrobial research and surveillance activities in Canada.

 Linda Nedd-Gbedemah, Data clerk